Paperhouse (film): Production

 On the advice of his ex-wife, Bernard Rose read the novel Marianne Dreams by Catherine Storr and loved the central concept of a girl creating a dreamworld out of a drawing and continually changing the boundaries by additional sketching.
 As the threat in the book came from abstract phallic shaped stones, Rose changed the threat to a man with a hammer as he felt it was psychologically the same and allowed the film to be heavier and more adult as a result.
 After failing to find financial backing for the film in his native Britain, Rose ultimately found financial support for the film from Vestron Pictures who backed it on the condition it would not receive an R-rating.
-The film was setup with producer Tim Bevan at Working Title Films who knew Rose through their work on music videos.
+The film was set up with producer Tim Bevan at Working Title Films who knew Rose through their work on music videos.

 Reception

 Film critic Roger Ebert gave Paperhouse four stars out of four and called it "a film in which every image has been distilled to the point of almost frightening simplicity" and ended by saying "this is not a movie to be measured and weighed and plumbed, but to be surrendered to."

 On the television show Siskel & Ebert, Paperhouse received a "Thumbs Up" from Roger Ebert who commented "I suppose Paperhouse will be classified as a fantasy thriller, but I thought it was a lot more than that.
 A dream movie that uses images so real and so concrete, they seem more convincing than most real-life dramas."
 He also commented how effective the soundtrack was.
 He said that Paperhouse showed that director Bernard Rose was extremely talented.
 Gene Siskel gave the film a marginal "Thumbs Down", but he agreed that Bernard Rose was very talented and said, "for about two-thirds of the way I was fascinated by this film."
 He also commented on how well the dream scenes were handled and said, "these seem to be legitimate fears that child might have."
 He stated that "when the film got more explicit...
 I thought the film went over-the-top with imagery and I got a little tired of it.
 Until then, I was fascinated by it."